angzla/twitter_coronavirus/README.md

 <img src=hashtag_trends.png width=100% />

 **Results**
 As expected, #코로나바이러스, the hashtag for coronavirus in korean, is used the most with tweets in Korean and used in Korea. #coronavirus is used the most in english tweets and in the United States.
-My alternative analysis shows that #doctor was used most in July and wasn't used as much towards the end of 2020.
+My alternative analysis shows that #virus was used most in March and wasn't used as much towards the end of 2020, with spikes from #sick and #flu.